ProTubeVRDev/ProTubeVR-Companion-App-Documentation/README.md

 **Important Notes :** <br/>
  - Without assigning any channels, connecting a new device will assign one automatically in this particular order : <br/>
  `RifleButt - RifleBolt - Pistol1 - Pistol2 - Other - Vest` <br/>
- - If you connect more devices, auto-assign will loop back to RifleButt and so on
+ - If you connect more devices than the total channel number available, auto-assign will loop back to RifleButt and so on

 <br/>